 Treasurer, Registrar, Web Lackey, Director, Empties Wastebasket

 Ken serves AOF as a director, treasurer, membership registrar, web developer & floor sweep.
 He joined AOF in December 1993 before it even had a proper name.
 He became Treasurer in 1995, Registrar (membership database keeper) in 2004.
-He needs sleep.
+He desperately needs sleep.

 Prior to the AOF days, his life was a mad-mouse ride between religious belief and skepticism.
-Finding an organized Freethought community felt like a breakthrough, a first breath of sweet oxygen.
+Finding an organized Freethought community felt like a breakthrough, a first breath of oxygen.
 He now styles himself, not as an atheist, not even an agnostic, but an apatheist -- in other words, it all seems to be too much fuss over nothing.
 His continued vision for AOF is to pinch pennies, sell merchandise, hack at the website, and keep AOF solvent as best he can.
-He hopes to build bridges to the other freethought and skeptical groups within the Sacramento area, to cross-polinate our Community of Reason.
-And as a freethinker and humanist, he also sees opportunity for cooperative action between AOF and more open-minded believers.
+He hopes to build bridges to the other freethought and skeptical groups within the Sacramento area, to cross-pollinate our Community of Reason.
+As a freethinker and humanist, he also sees opportunity for cooperative action between AOF and more open-minded believers.
 "Freethought has escaped the intellectual ghetto that held it for almost a century; the horizon is open if our hearts are open, and if we do not fear to change."